Metropolitan Atlanta Rapid Transit Authority: System

-MARTA is composed of a heavy rail rapid transit system, a light rail system, and a bus system, all of which operate primarily within the boundaries of Fulton, Clayton and DeKalb counties.
+MARTA is composed of a heavy rail rapid transit system, a streetcar line, and a bus system, all of which operate primarily within the boundaries of Fulton, Clayton and DeKalb counties.
 In addition to Atlanta itself, the transit agency serves various suburbs within its service area, including Alpharetta, Avondale Estates, Brookhaven, Chamblee, Clarkston, College Park, Decatur, Doraville, Dunwoody, East Point, Ellenwood, Fairburn, Forest Park, Hapeville, Jonesboro, Lake City, Lovejoy, Lithonia, Morrow, Palmetto, Riverdale, Roswell, Sandy Springs, Stone Mountain, and Union City.
-MARTA also serves the airport via a station located next to the main terminal.
+MARTA also serves Hartsfield–Jackson Atlanta International Airport via a station located next to the main terminal.
 Although Cobb County is not part of the MARTA system, the agency operates one limited bus route to the Cumberland Boulevard Transfer Center and another to Six Flags Over Georgia.

 MARTA allows bicycles on its trains, and buses have room for two bicycles on racks mounted on the front of the bus.
-At the airport, bicycles can be locked up in all of the parking decks, so long as they are not obstructing either pedestrian or vehicular traffic.

 In 2007, MARTA had 4,729 full and part-time employees, of whom 1,719 were bus drivers or train operators.
 Rail and bus operators, station agents, rail maintenance workers, and many other employees of MARTA are represented in negotiations by the Amalgamated Transit Union's Local 732.